dhcai21/RVHaplo/README.md

 ```
 If your dataset has a large number of reads (e.g., >50k), you can use the parameter
-"-sg n" to separate the graph into n subgraphs to running.
+"-sg n" to separate the graph into n subgraphs to run the tool.

 If you want to output the SNV sites only: ./rvhaplo.sh -i alignment.sam -r reference.fasta -os 1